 Find simple cycles (elementary circuits) of a directed graph.

-An simple cycle, or elementary circuit, is a closed path where no node appears twice, except that the first and last node are the same.
+elementary circuit, is a closed path where no node appears twice.
 Two elementary circuits are distinct if they are not cyclic permutations of each other.

-A generator that produces elementary cycles of the graph.
-Each cycle is a list of nodes with the first and last nodes being the same.
+Parameters: G (NetworkX DiGraph) – A directed graph Returns: cycle_generator – A generator that produces elementary cycles of the graph.
+Each cycle is represented by a list of nodes along the cycle.
+Return type: generator